-

 $ b_1 $ and$ b_2 $ , the differential equation of$ {\cal{C}}' $ becomes$ \begin{aligned} \partial_t {\cal{C}}' = {\cal{A}}'_t {\cal{C}}' + {\cal{G}}'_t \,, \quad {\cal{G}}'_t = b_1 {\cal{G}}_1^{(t)} + b_2 {\cal{G}}_2^{(t)} \,. \end{aligned} $

-(27) The above equation resembles the one studied in Section 4.1.
-We can employ the method there to get rid of the term
+(27) The above equation resembles the one studied in Section IV.A.
+We can employ the method described there to remove term

 (29) This is the so-called Riccati equation.
-There are two ways to find a solution.
+There are two procedures to find a solution of this equation.

 Method one: brute-force solution.
-For the cases we encounter in this work, the Riccati equation can be solved with the help of
+For the cases we addressed in this study, the Riccati equation can be solved using

 $\mathrm{Mathematica}$ .
 As an example, we may need to solve the system with$ \begin{aligned} {\cal{A}}^{(y)} = \begin{pmatrix} -\dfrac{y+z-1}{y (y+2 z-1)} & \dfrac{y-1}{y^2 (y+2 z-1)}\\ \dfrac{y (z+1)-(z-1)^2}{(y-1) (y+2 z-1)} & \dfrac{-y (3z+2)-3z+2}{(y-1) y (y+2 z-1)} \end{pmatrix} . \end{aligned} $